CHAPTER 2

 .

-Shown below is a Secode single channel control head circa 1959 as used on a high band VHF GE transistor powered Progress Line MTS single channel telephone by a small independent telephone company in the northeastern USA.
-These systems were generally single channel and all were push-to-talk half-duplex systems with MTS decoders by Secode.
-Not used by the Bell System affiliates.
-Included in the interest of completeness.
+Shown below is the MTS control head offered by GE to accompany their Progress Line combinations.
+This is a Secode single channel control head circa 1959 as used on a high band VHF GE transistor powered Progress Line MTS single channel telephone by a small independent telephone company in the northeastern USA.
+These systems were generally single channel and all were push-to-talk half-duplex systems with MTS decoders also by Secode.
+Used by some small Bell System affiliates and also radio common carriers and private large corporate systems.
+Note the color is the same frosted green as the first generation Progress radio equipment.
+Most of the larger Bell affiliates used the Western Electric 47 Series control heads.

 Photo courtesy Dalene Dutton